Jorge Soler Player Props: Marlins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks eighth in the league with a collective 9.2 strikeouts per nine innings.
+- The Mariners pitching staff is eighth in the league with a collective 9.2 strikeouts per nine innings.

-- The Mariners have a 4.02 team ERA that ranks 11th across all league pitching staffs.
+- The Mariners have a 3.99 team ERA that ranks ninth among all league pitching staffs.

-- Mariners pitchers combine to allow 61 home runs (0.9 per game), the first-fewest in the league.
+- The Mariners surrender the first-fewest home runs in baseball (62 total, 0.9 per game).

-- Kirby gets the start for the Mariners, his 13th of the season.
-He is 5-5 with a 3.50 ERA and 61 strikeouts in 74 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.